dart-lang/site-www/src/tools/pub/custom-package-repositories.md

 ### Dart package repositories as a service

-Custom Dart package repositories are also offered as a service with support for token authentication by multiple vendors, alleviating you from the overhead of hosting and maintaining your own custom package repository:
+Custom package repositories are also offered as a service with support for token authentication by multiple vendors, alleviating you from the overhead of hosting and maintaining your own custom package repository: